 Low camp to trailhead: 7.1 miles, 800’ of gain, 3300’ of descent

 You should be in good physical condition, have prior backpacking experience and the ability to traverse broken uneven slopes with an overnight pack.
 Prior experience at altitudes above 12,000’ is recommended.
 You need to be able to follow at the 5.6 level and have experience on multi pitch routes.
 Previous experience with travel on snow and talus is highly recommended, including the use of crampons and ice axe.
+Do not think of this trip as being an easy way to climb all of the fourteens in the area in one outing.
+It is a long traverse at high elevation with an overnight pack, on tricky rock with extensive up and down climbing.
+This is probably the most involved and complex climb we guide.

 Price includes guiding, permits, group climbing gear, tents, kitchen gear, breakfasts, lunches and dinners (you bring hot/cold drinks and snack items).
 Scheduled dates include USFS trail fees.
 Private programs do not.